 Driving Under the Influence in Colorado

-In Colorado there are many different ways a person can be charged for driving a vehicle while under of the influence of drugs or alcohol.
+In Colorado, there are many different ways a person can be charged for driving a vehicle while under the influence of drugs or alcohol.
 These include driving under the influence (DUI), driving while ability impaired (DWAI), driving under the influence of drugs (DUID), and underage drinking and driving (UDD).

 Contact a Colorado criminal defense lawyer representing clients in Denver, CO today to schedule your initial consultation.

-Fortunately, top rated Denver DUI attorneys Jason Savela and Ryan Dawson can help.
-They have helped thousands of other people ger their case dismissed, dropped, reduced, or acquitted by a jury.
+Fortunately, top-rated Denver DUI attorney Jason Savela can help.
+They have helped thousands of other people get their cases dismissed, dropped, reduced, or acquitted by a jury.

 We Understand Urgency

 Many types of evidence must be collected quickly or it can’t be used.
 In addition, you often only have 7 days to request a hearing with the Department of Motor Vehicles to save your driver’s license after you have been arrested or ticketed for driving under the influence.

 From the time the officer stops you and gives you a notice of revocation you only have 7 days to request a hearing.
 If you refuse or take a breath test with a blood alcohol content (BAC) over 0.08, this happens the day of the stop and arrest.
 If you submit a blood test, you will not receive a notice of revocation until the blood test results are returned.
 This is usually in 3 to 6 weeks.
 There is no immediate revocation or suspension for any substance other than alcohol.
 No matter the quantity.
 If there is evidence of drugs and alcohol, the alcohol amount must be 0.08 or greater to trigger a revocation or suspension.

 We Know Everyone and Every Case is Unique